guilhem-martin/go-guerrilla-wiki/About-Backends:-introduction,-configuring-and-extending.md

           "primary_mail_host":"sharklasers.com"
        }
 ```
-The **process_stack** configures how the worker will process each envelope.
+To recap, the **save_proces** configures how the worker will process each envelope.
 Each processor is separated using a "|" (pipe) character, and execution is from left to right.
 So the one above will parse the MIME headers, print some debug info, generate some hashes, add a delivery header, compress the email, save the body to redis, and finally save some info to MySQL.

+None of the above processors validate recipients, but if you have a processor that does
+recipient validation, you may add it by setting the `validate_process` config in a similar fashion.
+For example, [MailDiranasaurus](https://github.com/flashmob/maildiranasaurus) a MailDir MTA, demonstrates
+the use of a processor that can both validate recipients and save mail/

 ### Gateway timeouts

 As detailed above, the gateway distributes the envelope to process via the **conveyor** channel.
 The envelope is submitted to the gateway via the Process function.
 If the email is not
 processed in time, it will return with an error.
-Currently it is set to 30 seconds.
+Currently the defaul is to 30 seconds.

+The default can be customized via Backend config:

+- `gw_save_timeout` - is the number of seconds before timeout when saving an email
+- `gw_val_rcpt_timeout` - is how many seconds before timeout when validating a recipient

 ## Extending